syedzuhairabbasrizvi/HabibiShowdown2/README.md

 # HabibiShowdown2
 An Object Oriented Programming and Design Methodologies project for the course Object Oriented Programming and Design Methodologies created using C++, SDL, and the knowledge of Object Oriented Programming and Design Methodologies.

-Current status: shows an image saved in downloads Update image path according to your machine (line 55).
+Current status: shows an image saved in downloads.

+Update image path according to your machine (line 55).

 Compile command: